thycotic/ss-docs/directory-services/azure-active-directory/configure-azure-active-directory/index.md

 1. Ensure each group's check box is **checked**.

 1. Click the **Save** button to save your changes.
-You should now see the selected groups in the Synchronized Groups table.
+You will now see the selected groups in the Synchronized Groups table.

 1. Click the **Directory Services** breadcrumb link at the top of the page to navigate back to the Directory Services page.